 - In the last week, a NBME Comprehensive Basic Science Exam (CBSE) practice test.

-- This is intended as a full-time program, and it may not be combined with another funded SOM summer program such as Inquiry Summer Explore or the Education Science and Curriculum Design Fellowship.
+- This is intended as a full-time program, and it may not be combined with another funded SOM summer program such as Inquiry Summer Explore or the Summer Curriculum Ambassador Program.

-- Participants will receive the standard summer program stipend of $3,500 plus, for those with demonstrated financial need, $500.
+- Participants will receive the standard summer program stipend of $4,500.

-- Participants will be provided a 60-day subscription to the UWorld USMLE Step 1 on-line question-bank program.
+- Participants will be provided a 90-day subscription to the UWorld USMLE Step 1 on-line question-bank program.

 Eligibility and Application